 - SEO rankings: Have you seen an impact on your rankings in multilingual SEO?
 Are you ranking for any new keywords in different languages?
 Is organic traffic from foreign markets growing?

-Speak to the heart of your users
+Speak to the heart of your audiences

 Nelson Mandela once suggested that talking to someone in a language they understand means that you’re talking to their mind—whereas if you talk to them in their mother tongue, the message will go to their heart.
-Content localization is all about reaching users’ hearts.
+Content localization is all about reaching audiences’ hearts.

 Localized content is key to how your customers perceive your brand in international markets.
 Get it right, and you’ll connect with them on an emotional level, which will likely result in an increase in sales, an improved customer experience, and strengthened customer loyalty.
 Content localization can enable a successful entry into the global market, building a lasting presence and trustworthiness.